 Best Device To Display Heart-Rate Training In The Swim

-Starting at $160 (without required heart-rate monitor), formswim.com
+Starting at $250 (without required heart-rate monitor and one-year membership), formswim.com

 Best Device For Heart-Rate Recovery Measurement